 Moving Towards Positive Change

 Marriage is about both of you.
 Compromise is required, with each person working towards middle ground.
 Little steps can lead to giant leaps in growth.
 A therapist can help uncover resources available to make progress towards compromise.

-Talking with a licensed counselor may feel like a big step, but it can lead to the most success.
+Considering marriage counseling with depressed spouse may feel like a big step, but it can lead to the most success.
 Depression and an unhappy marriage can be hard to work through without professional support.
 If you are in the Chicagoland area, talk with us to learn more about your options.

 Even though you may be struggling with an unhappy marriage and depression at the same time, there is hope.
 You and your partner can jointly reduce depression and improve your marital satisfaction.
 I hope that you can make the choice to move forward together.